kogakure/website-11ty-stefanimhoff.de/src/posts/2021/processing-information-into-notes.md

 Hardcopy books I read with my [Traveler’s Notebook Passport Size](https://www.travelers-company.com/products/trnote/starter-kit-passport) nearby to transfer the notes I highlighted on a page.
 I add the page number in case I need to revisit the section.
 Later, after I finished reading I transfer the notes to Obsidian.

 Additionally, I add each book I’ve read to a [BibDesk](https://bibdesk.sourceforge.io/) library that lives in my Obsidian vault.
-A (modified) plugin for Markdown, as described in [Manage Citations for a Zettelkasten](https://zettelkasten.de/posts/bibliography-zettelkasten/) helps me adding the citations to my notes.
+A (modified) plugin for Markdown, as described in [Manage Citations for a Zettelkasten](https://zettelkasten.de/posts/bibliography-zettelkasten/) helps me add the citations to my notes.
 I do the same with articles, podcasts, videos, or other content I want to remember the citation.

 ### Documents